The American Video Game League (AVGL) organizes collegiate esports events.

 15. PRIZE DISTRIBUTION

-For scholarship, each and every member that is on a team roster at the conclusion of an event is entitled to receive an equal share of any prize money that team the team has won.
+For scholarship, every member that is on a team roster and has played in at least 1 single game is entitled to receive an equal share of any prize that team the team has won.
 Payment distribution can be altered only if all players on the roster agree to the changes.
-All monetary winnings are paid out as scholarship or school supply payments and not in the form of direct cash.
+All monetary winnings are paid out as scholarship or school supply payments and not in the form of direct cash or in-game prizing.

 For product prizing, the starting players who participated in the most matches will receive a prize.